sagemath/trac_to_gh/Issue 3692.md

 # Issue 3692: notebook -- issue with quotes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3692

 Original creator: was